gbeckers/Darr/docs/readcode.rst

 Currently, Darr arrays provide read code examples for:

+- IDL/GDL
+- Julia (version < 1.0)
+- Julia (version >= 1.0)
+- Mathematica
+- Matlab/Octave
+- Maple
 - Python with just standard library
 - Python with Darr library
 - Python with Numpy library
 - Python with Numpy, based on memmap for very large arrays
 - R
-- Matlab/Octave
-- Julia (version < 1.0)
-- Julia (version >= 1.0)
-- IDL/GDL
-- Mathematica
-- Maple

-For example, for an 810 by 23 unsigned int32 array, the README.txt will
-provide a code snippet to read the array data in Julia:
+For example, for an 810 by 23 unsigned int32 little endian array, the README.txt will provide a code snippet to read the array data in Julia:

 .. code:: julia